March 3, 2021 Update *Updated capacity on 4/15/21*

 Practices and game days have a maximum attendance of 75 people *OHA has removed this requirement, however all persons must maintain 6ft distance on the sideline*

-All participants and attendees will wear masks covering the nose and mouth at all times
+All participants and attendees will wear masks or other face covering (not a face shield) that covers the nose and mouth at all times

 All participants must do a health screening on arrival to practices and games